elliotberry/forklift/README.md

 1. Clone this bad boy
 2. `npm install`
 3. `npm run dev`
+4. click on the config button and enter your GitHub token
-4. Enter a repo like `owner/repo-name` and hit search
+5. Enter a repo in format `owner/repo-name` and hit search

 ## Features